FREQUENTLY ASKED QUESTIONS

 Yes.
 Below are the guidelines that international undergraduate students should follow in order to do an internship at UFSC:

 - Check if your institution has a cooperation agreement with UFSC.
 We can only register students if there is an agreement.
-Click here to see the list of our current partner institutions.
+Click hereto see the list of our current partner institutions.

 - Check if the company in which you wish to do the internship is registered at the UFSC Academic and Professional Integration Department (DIP).
 Students can only do internship in companies that have been registered.
 This does not apply in case the internship takes place in an UFSC laboratory.

-3. You must have a professor/advisor at UFSC in charge of your internship.
+- You must have a supervisor at UFSC in charge of your internship.

 - The supervisor shall send you a letter of acceptance, which will be required to obtain the student visa.
 If you register through our online application system, SINTER will be in charge of sending this letter to you.

 - Upon arrival, SINTER will carry out your registration at the UFSC academic system (CAGR), and the Department will enroll you in the “internship” module, except if your application has been done through SINTER’s online application system.
 In this case, you must select the “internship module” at the moment of application.

 - After enrollment, you must fill out an Internship Letter of Commitment (TCE) provided by DIP.
 The letter must be signed in four counterparts by (i) the supervisor at UFSC, (ii) the internship supervisor at the company, (iii) the DIP Director and (iv) the student.
 One of the counterparts must be kept at DIP.

-7. In case you wish to stay in Brazil for six months longer, you should apply for a visa extension at the Federal Police and you should also request your enrollment for the next semester at SINTER.
+- In case you wish to stay in Brazil for more than six months, you should apply for a visa extension at the Federal Police and request your enrollment for the next semester at SINTER.
 Exchange students can stay at UFSC for a maximum of 2 semesters.